dermotduffy/greenscreen_control/README.md

 ./greenscreen_control.py $APPID
 ```

-$APPID is the value of your "Application ID" from the [https://cast.google.com/publish/#/overview](Google Cast Developer Console).
-This will have been setup as part of the [greenscreen.io](GreenScreen) installation.
+$APPID is the value of your "Applicakion ID" from the [https://cast.google.com/publish/](Google Cast Developer Console).
+This will have been setup as part of the [http://greenscreen.io](GreenScreen) installation.

 Available arguments:
 ```